 Today’s post is from Sarah Stockton.
 Sarah is an Outreach Coordinator for Voices.com, a site that connects businesses with professional voice talents.
 She enjoys helping people find their start in the voice industry.
 In her post, Sarah provides a wealth of insight and resources for those interested in this “nontraditional” form of public speaking.

 Have you ever been told that you have an amazing voice?
 Have teachers or colleagues remarked on how well you read aloud?
-Have you ever wondered if it’s possible to make money with that unique and wonderful voice?
+Do you wonder if it’s possible to make money with that unique and wonderful voice?
 If these questions sound familiar and you would like to capitalize on your vocal capabilities, you’re in luck.
 There’s an entire industry built around vocal talents just like yours and it is more accessible than you might have imagined.

 If you have only had a vague interest in turning your vocal abilities into a profitable career, you might not know where to start or what types of careers are available.
 It’s possible you don’t even know exactly what a voice actor does.
 Most people never think about all the voice actors they hear on a daily basis.
 But the people narrating commercials, reading the books on your e-reader, bringing your favorite animated characters or video game heroes to life, and even telling you which number to push when you call you bank are all voice actors.
 Considering how frequently we hear vocal talents it is amazing they are not more well-known.

-Let’s look at just one of these examples, the audio book narrator.
-The Audio Publishers Association has a wonderful site that explains how to become a narrator and offers a variety of resources for this niche.
 Almost all of the types of careers previously mentioned have similar associations and websites filled with information.
-If there are specific types of projects you are interested in, these types of resources are invaluable.
+If you are interested in specific types of projects, these types of resources are invaluable.

-Now that the possibilities have been reviewed, it’s time to talk about training.
+Let’s talk about training.
 Many vocal actors have a background in theater or music.
 Both of these disciplines are great for learning how to maximize vocal abilities.
-There are also a few academic courses designed specifically for those interested in this type of career.
+There are also academic courses designed specifically for those interested in this type of career.
 However, while many vocal talents do pursue formal training it is not strictly necessary.

 There are several ways to learn more about the industry that do not involve academic programs.
 Voice Over Times is an industry publication which offers news about the field and valuable tips and information for novices and experienced vocal actors.
 This is an inexpensive and interesting way to get the heartbeat of the industry.
 There are many authoritative sources available online that can teach interested individuals about the audio recording technology utilized in the industry.
 Resources such as blogs, podcasts, technical articles, and tutorials are easily accessible and can help steer a motivated person in the right direction.